Back when I was in high school, I struggled a lot with my weight.

 The key is intensity: HIIT is about pushing yourself hard during those short bursts, but it’s important to also listen to your body and not overdo it.

-4. Importance of Hydration in Weight Loss
+4. Hydration in Weight Loss

 One of the easiest but most effective changes I made was increasing my water intake.
-It sounds simple, but drinking water was a game changer.

 How it helped me: Drinking water before meals kept me from overeating.
 Sometimes, when I thought I was hungry, I was really just thirsty.